takeshape/takeshape-starter-auth0-stripe/README.md

    `4242 4242 4242 4242` is commonly used, and will allow you to complete a successful purchase with no secondary authentication.

-8. Upon a successful purchase you should be directed back to your dev site, and the snackbar will pop up.
+8. Upon a successful purchase you should be directed back to your dev site, and a snackbar will pop up.

-9. Try canceling a subscription from your Account page.
+9. Try canceling a subscription from your **Purchases** page.

 10. Play around, update your profile, create more users, more purchases.
 Try products with multiple prices...

+### Known Limitations

+- Due to limitations in the official Stripe Checkout, you will encounter an error if you try to check out with a cart containing items with different subscription periods.
+For example, if you have a month subscription option for Product A and a year subscription option for Product B, and you have both of those in the cart at the same time, Stripe will throw an error.
+A future version of this starter may shift to a custom checkout experience to work through this limitation.

 ## Learn More